RuhinCHHIPA/ImagEase-Caption-Segment/README.md

-# 🧠 ImgEase: AI-Powered Image Captioning & Segmentation
+# 🧠 ImagEase: AI-Powered Image Captioning & Segmentation

 A simple yet powerful Streamlit app that lets you **generate captions** for images and visualize **basic image segmentation** using AI.
 Upload your own image or try one of the built-in demo images!